 Acknowledge the anger (or any reactions), and then let go.

 It’s not easy.
 And it takes a lot of practice.
 But it’s one way to stay sane and composed.

 What I do is I try to understand that nobody’s perfect, and that some people couldn’t help themselves but fall into dramas.
 Therefore, no need to take things personally.

 “When faced with senseless drama, spiteful criticisms and misguided opinions, walking away is the best way to stand up for yourself.
 To respond with anger is an endorsement of their attitude.” ― Dodinsky

-PS: It’s not all the time that I can ignore it.
-There were some situations that I just bursted out.
+PS: I admit though that sometimes, well, I just can’t ignore it.
+There were some situations that I bursted out.
 Yes it happens.